Crashedmind/PlantUMLHitchhikersGuide/_sources/PlantUMLSpriteLibraries/plantuml_sprites.rst.txt

 Builtin Sprites - Deployment Diagram Sprites
 ----------------------------------------------

-:ref:`Deployment` diagrams define several sprites.
+Deployment_ diagrams define several sprites.

 Below is an example using some of these - in a sequence diagram.